tocttou/hacker-blog/_posts/2018-09-01-Hello-World.md

 ---
 # Hello, World!

 Well, I guess you've got to start somewhere.
 If you're reading tihs, you know of me in some way, shape, or form.
-Therefore, I'll spare both of us the introduction.
+Therefore, I'll spare us both the introduction.

 This blog will mainly be a writing pad for me to reflect and share information on any number of the various topics I deal with in my daily life.